1. Introduction – Why Comparing Vehicle Insurance Matters in 2025

 Cancellation fee if you switch mid-policy

-🚨 Warning : Always read the Policy Schedule before final purchase.
+🚨 Warning: Always read the Policy Schedule before final purchase.

-20. Compare Policies Based on Customization Options You may want a policy that suits your lifestyle or car usage.
+You may want a policy that suits your lifestyle or car usage.
 Some companies allow better customization than others.

 Look for these: